 18 of the best things to do in Cobh Ireland

-Cobh is one of the places that many tourists have on their bucket lists to visit as their relatives probably left from here when they emigrated during the famine years.
+Cobh is one of the places that many tourists have on their Irish bucket lists to visit as their relatives probably left here when they emigrated during the famine years.
+There are many things to do in Cobh including searching for the records of your ancestors that emigrated to Canada or the USA and even Australia.
+There are many free things to do in Cobh and the best is simply just walking the town and finding places to sit and chat with the locals.

-Cobh is actually on an Island called Great Island in Cork Harbour, which is the second-largest natural harbor in the world.
-You can reach Cobh by a road bridge, train, bus or car ferry.
+Cobh is actually on an Island called Great Island in Cork Harbour, which is the second-largest natural harbour in the world.
+You can reach Cobh by road bridge, train, bus or car ferry.

 - 18 of the best things to do in Cobh Ireland